jadonhansen/cloud-1/README.md

     2. When creating a new loadbalancer:
          - Choose HTTP/S loadbalancer.
          - Choose 'From Internet to my VMs'.
-         - In backend setup: Set protocol as HTTPS and name it such.
+         - In backend setup: Set protocol as HTTP and name it such.
 Set the instance-group as the group you have created previously.
 Set the port number to 80.
-Check 'Enable Cloud CDN'.
+Check 'Enable Cloud CDN' with 'cache control headers'.
             Apply the same health check you used for your Instance Group.
          - In frontend setup: Set protocol as HTTPS.
 Set your IP Address as static by creating a new one and reserving it.
             Under certificate choose the SSL certificate you have just created.